How to Switch from Employer Health Insurance to Medicare

 • Initial Enrollment Period (IEP): This seven-month window begins three months before the month you turn 65, includes your birth month, and ends three months after your birth month.
 Enrolling during this period gets your coverage started without delay.

-• General Enrollment Period (GEP): If you miss your IEP, you can enroll during the GEP from January 1 to March 31 each year, with coverage beginning on July 1.
-However, you may incur late enrollment penalties.
+• General Enrollment Period (GEP): If you miss your IEP, you can enroll during the GEP from January 1 to March 31 each year.
+Coverage now begins the month after you sign up (a change from the old July 1 rule), but you may still incur late enrollment penalties.

 • Special Enrollment Period (SEP): If you have employer health insurance, you can delay Medicare enrollment without penalty.
 You have an eight-month SEP to enroll in Medicare once your employment or health coverage ends.